 Value: Heaven is described as a banquet feast.
 Our feasting is a slice of heaven!

 Having a large family means you have to get creative with gift-giving.
 The Brother/Sister Christmas Pick has become a favorite tradition.
 Everyone picks a name from a hat and buys a special present for their brother or sister.

 - It’s a secret until Christmas Day

 - You cannot have your spouse as a “pick”.

 - $30.00 limit

-To help with the gift giving, each must write a letter to Santa.
-(10 reasons why we write a Dear Santa Letter Click:here)
+To help with the gift-giving, each must write a letter to Santa.
+Here are ten reasons why we write a Dear Santa Letter

 Visits and Phone Calls

 The Christmas season also includes travel to visit our So.
 Cal family and phone calls to family and friends.
-We affectionately call this tradition, “Our Twelve Days of Christmas” because it often takes twelve days to connect with everyone.
+We affectionately call this tradition “Our Twelve Days of Christmas” because connecting with everyone often takes twelve days.